Firearms (Amendment) (No. 2) Act 1997: Background

-The Act does not extend to Northern Ireland, where firearms regulations differ due to the Troubles.
-Northern Ireland law allows pistols for use as personal protection weapons, mainly by retired police or prison officers, but also prominent figures who were considered at risk.
-It also does not extend to Crown Dependencies such as the Channel Islands of Isle of Man, where handguns are still used in target sports.
+The Act does not extend to Northern Ireland, where firearms regulations differ in part due to the Troubles.
+Northern Ireland law still allows handguns to be owned for target shooting and/or as part of a collection, just as the law in Great Britain did prior to 1997.
+It also allows pistols for use as personal protection weapons, mainly by retired police or prison officers, but also prominent figures who were considered at risk, while self-defence ceased to be good reason for owning firearms in the rest of the UK in the 1960s.
+The Act also does not extend to Crown Dependencies such as the Channel Islands or the Isle of Man, where handguns are still used in target sports.